Slothbetty/cs598_dlh_final_project/README.md

 # Final Project for CS598 DL4H in Spring 2022

-This repository is reproducing the Automated ICD-9-CM medical coding of diabetic patient’s clinical reports[[1]](#1).
+This repository is a reproduction of the "Automated ICD-9-CM medical coding of diabetic patient’s clinical reports" paper which was published in 2018[[1]](#1).
+We used the public MIMIC III dataset[[2]](#2) and reproduced the three parellel convolutional layers' CNN model, CNN baseline models and Bag of Tricks models to obtain the simliar result as the paper did.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials